-During my time away from my job, I found myself itching to get back into private practice work.
+During my time away from paid work, I found myself itching to get back to private practice.
 I spent so much time thinking of all the different things I could do, who I could work with, how I could make a difference for people.
 It felt very daunting from that perspective.

 And here we are